Islandora/islandora_solution_pack_large_image/README.txt

 The large image solution pack is dependent on the imagemagick module.
 Make sure you have imagemagick enabled as the default image processor

+To succesfully create derivative datastreams ImageMagick (TN & JPG) and Kakadu (JP2) need to be installed on the server.

 TODO:
 =====

 high

 - get drupal_set_title out of the template file !!
+- better error handling. -> imageMagick and kakadu error messages + watchdog.
-- use 'islandora_large_image' and append '_viewers' instead of 'islandora_large_image_viewers'
+- use 'islandora_large_image' and append '_viewers' instead of 'islandora_large_image_viewers' ?
 - images in preprocess functions need alt attributes !
 - evaluate current implementation
-- make sure derivatives creation works
-- check for code reusablity
+- check for code reusablity in derivatives
 -- remove variables in uninstall hook
 - documentation
 - add islandora_large_image.api.php
-- fix DS labels
+- fix DS labels?
 - make sure that file objects and loose files are removed.

 medium